 DAEDALUS HAMMER UPGRADES FOR THE SHIELD OF CHAOS

 The following are all of the upgrades players can get for the Shield of Chaos.
-It should be noted that some upgrades will not be available to a player if they are using certain Aspects:
+It should be noted that some upgrades will not be available to a player if they are using certain Aspects with the Shield of Chaos:

 Dread Flight provides players with a bit more utility when using the Shield of Chaos’ Special.